Denver and Rio Grande (film)

-Filming began shortly after the release of Santa Fe, starring Randolph Scott. which interpreted the railroad war from the point of view of the AT&SF.
-Santa Fe, however, had been filmed in Prescott, Arizona, without access to the actual locations, and portrayed the D&RG as an honorable competitor.
-Both films followed an entirely fictional depiction in the 1950 western A Ticket to Tomahawk, which was shot on the same Silverton Line trackage as Denver and Rio Grande.

-Denver and Rio Grande features a spectacular head-on collision between two Denver and Rio Grande Western locomotives C-18 #319 and C-19 #345 (painted as the #268) that were slated for retirement and scrapping, filmed July 17, 1951.
+Denver and Rio Grande is a 1952 American Technicolor Western film directed by Byron Haskin and starring Edmond O'Brien, Sterling Hayden, Dean Jagger, Kasey Rogers (billed as Laura Elliot) and Lyle Bettger.

 Plot

 In the late 1870s, chief engineer Gil Harkness and construction foreman Jim Vesser are surveying a new route for the Denver and Rio Grande Railroad (D&RG) through the Royal Gorge in Colorado.
-Vesser learns that a crew from the competing Cañon City & San Juan Railroad is also in the gorge and confronts former friend Bob Nelson and his unscrupulous boss, McCabe.
-McCabe shoots Nelson in the back during a fight but he and crony Johnny Buff blame Vesser, who thinks he accidentally shot Nelson while stunned from a blow.
-Linda Prescott, the secretary of D&RG president General William J. Palmer, believes Vesser to be a cowardly killer.
-An injunction stops work by the D&RG in the gorge and Vesser suggests they run the CC&SJ men "out on a pole."
-Linda, who is actually Nelson's sister and is spying for McCabe after being told by him that Vesser murdered her brother, angrily accuses him of acting above the law.
+Vesser learns that a crew from the competing Cañon City & San Juan Railroad (CC&SJ) is also in the gorge and confronts former friend Bob Nelson and his unscrupulous boss McCabe, who shoots Nelson in the back during a fight.
+McCabe and his crony Johnny Buff blame Vesser, who thinks that he accidentally shot Nelson while stunned from a blow.
+Linda Prescott, the secretary of D&RG president William J. Palmer, believes Vesser to be a cowardly killer.
+An injunction stops work by the D&RG in the gorge.
+Linda, who is actually Nelson's sister and is spying for McCabe, angrily accuses him of acting above the law.

-Vesser talks Harkness into defying the injunction.
-When he enters the camp saloon to bring the men back to work, one of McCabe's agitators sparks a brawl over not being paid.
+Vesser persuades Harkness to defy the injunction.
+When he enters the camp saloon to bring the men back to work, one of McCabe's agitators sparks a brawl over his lack of pay.
 Palmer obtains payroll money in Denver, but the train returning him to the construction camp is robbed by three men, who shoot Palmer's accountant.
 Vesser returns to the saloon, sees two men gambling with a lot of cash when everyone else is broke and accuses them of robbing the payroll.
-They try to flee towards the CC&SJ camp and a gunfight ensues.
+They try to flee toward the CC&SJ camp and a gunfight ensues.
 Vesser kills one and wounds the other, who Palmer identifies as one of the robbers but says that the unknown third robber is the man who murdered his accountant.
 Vesser confronts Linda, revealing that he saw her riding in the direction of McCabe's camp, but she dismisses his insinuations.